 It’s finally here — that beach weekend you’ve been planning.
 Whether you’ll spend your time sunbathing or playing in the water, there is no magical shortcut to sun protection.

-“The key is controlled sun exposure, physical barriers and sunscreen,” says David Peng, MD, MPH, chairman of the USC Department of Dermatology at Keck Medicine of USC.
+“The keys are controlled sun exposure, physical barriers and sunscreen,” says David Peng, MD, MPH, chairman of the USC Department of Dermatology at Keck Medicine of USC.
 Here are five precautions to avoid the ill effects of the sun.

 1. Hydrate often

 Stay hydrated.
 Your body needs 64 ounces of water daily to function properly.
 If you are active in the heat, your body produces more sweat to regulate your body temperature and therefore needs more water.
 Packing frozen water bottles keeps your liquids cool and doubles as a cooler for snacks.
 Also remember that beer and sodas are diuretics and can cause dehydration.

 Call for an Appointment